 Relieving Bad Breath with Herbal Remedies

 These herbal remedies have been used medicinally for centuries!
 Current research has only proven what natural healers have known for ages… these natural remedies work!
 Essential oils are available for all of them and can be made into a mouth rinse or added to your toothbrush.
 Peppermint and sage leaves can also be chewed.
 In either case, remember to look for organic herbs.
-If you’d like to avoid a few of the manual steps and enjoy an excellent combination of all these beneficial herbs, Global Healing Center offers a completely organic breath freshening spray, Fresh Mouth, which has helped many people overcome their bad breath.

 Have you used any of these herbs for your bad breath?
 How did they work?
 Please leave a comment and share your experience.